-NEW YORK—Chinese entrepreneur Chen Quanhong had one message he wanted to tell to the world: “Tuidang.”
+NEW YORK—Chinese entrepreneur Chen Quanhong had one message he wanted to tell the world: “Tuidang.”

-It’s a Chinese phrase—and it means “quit the Party.”
+It’s a Chinese phrase that means “quit the Party.”

-The words were emblazoned on a yellow flag Chen held up on July 21, at a parade in Washington to highlight the Chinese communist regime’s myriad human rights abuses.
+The words were emblazoned on a yellow flag Chen held up at a parade in Washington on July 21 to draw attention to the Chinese communist regime’s myriad human rights abuses.

-In June, the business owner from China’s eastern Shandong Province made a statement formally breaking his ties with the Party, participating in a nearly two-decades-long grassroots movement that has sought to expose the communist regime’s history of deceit and killing, and give people an opportunity to disassociate from the entity.
+In June, the business owner from China’s eastern Shandong Province made a statement formally breaking his ties with the Party, participating in a nearly two-decades-long grassroots movement that has sought to expose the communist regime’s history of deceit and killing, and to give people an opportunity to disassociate from it.

-The Washington parade was the first one of its kind Chen had joined in his 50-plus years of life.
-It came ahead of a major milestone for the Tuidang movement: 400 million people renouncing their Party affiliations.
-The number tipped over that mark on Aug.
+The Washington parade was the first Chen had joined in his 50-plus years of life.
+It came ahead of a major milestone for the Tuidang movement: 400 million people have now renounced their CCP affiliations.
+The number surpassed that mark on Aug.
 3.

-“400 million—this number is greater than some countries’ entire population,” Yi Rong, the president of the Global Tuidang Center in Flushing, New York, told The Epoch Times.
+“Four hundred million—this number is greater than some countries’ entire population,” Yi Rong, president of the Global Tuidang Center in Queens, New York, told The Epoch Times.
 “With such a large group abandoning the CCP and steering clear from its crimes, it will spur a positive change in Chinese society.”

 As more people join the quest for freedom, a “new China” free of communist control appears ever closer to reality, she added.

-The Party’s history of killing during its ruling of China has left generations of families broken and scarred, including Chen’s own.
+The Party’s history of killing during its rule over China has left generations of families broken and scarred, including Chen’s own.

-Chen’s mother was about 21 or 22 when she lost her mother during the Great Famine, a manmade disaster from 1959 to 1961 resulting from then-CCP leader Mao Zedong’s industrial policies which saw tens of millions die of starvation.
+Chen’s mother was about 21 years old when she lost her mother during the Great Famine, a manmade disaster from 1959 to 1961 resulting from then-CCP leader Mao Zedong’s industrial policies that saw tens of millions die of starvation.

 Driven by hunger, Chen’s grandmother and his mother’s 17-year-old sister took about half a sack of mung bean pods from the land the regime had collectivized.
-After the deed was discovered, the authorities publicly denounced the two and beat them.
-Chen’s grandmother, blindfolded and surrounded by a group of thugs who punched and slapped her, died about 10 days later.
+After their deed was discovered, the authorities publicly denounced the two and beat them.
+Chen’s grandmother, who was blindfolded and surrounded by a group of thugs who punched and slapped her, died about 10 days later.

 Dark memories like these, either retold by Chen’s mother in bits and pieces over the years or gleaned through reading into history, helped the businessman see the nature of the Party despite its repeated claim of being the “savior of the people,” he said.